Our commission structure

 If the property meets the qualifying tests during the relevant period the following tax advantages may be available:

-The property qualifies for a number of Capital Gains Tax reliefs including Entrepreneurs Relief, Rollover Relief and Gift Rollover Relief.
+- The property qualifies for a number of Capital Gains Tax reliefs including Entrepreneurs Relief, Rollover Relief and Gift Holdover Relief.

 - The inclusion of income as relevant UK earnings when calculating maximum pension contributions.

 Furnished holiday lettings do not qualify for Business Asset Relief.